Read Martin Heidegger with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Heidegger’s 7 greatest contributions to philosophy.

-The central claim is this: Here are 7 of Martin Heidegger’s greatest contributions to philosophy, along with brief explanations.
+In plain terms: Here are 7 of Martin Heidegger’s greatest contributions to philosophy, along with brief explanations.

-The added historical insight is that Martin Heidegger is best read as a method of pressure, not only as a set of theses.
+Martin Heidegger is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Dasein (Being-there) Annotation